OmarYahyaa/Data-Engineering-ZoomCamp-2026/01-docker-terraform/notes/1-2-docker-postgres.md

 ## Gotchas / Warnings
 > [!CAUTION]
-> Dont use `rm -rf /` on your computer as it attempts to delete everything on the machine, including critical system files, and can render the OS unbootable (data loss), But you can use it inside docker container as it isolated from your system.
+> Don't use `rm -rf /` on your computer as it attempts to delete everything on the machine, including critical system files, and can render the OS unbootable (data loss), But you can use it inside docker container as it is isolated from your system.

 > [!CAUTION]
 > `>` overwrites `.bashrc`.
 Use `>>` to append safely. ( `echo 'PS1="> "' >> ~/.bashrc` )